UnitedHealthcare Dental Insurance for Seniors

 How to Purchase a UnitedHealthcare Dental Plan

 When you enter your ZIP code on the website, UnitedHealthcare Dental will show you a list of available plans in your area.
-In our research of different locations, we found there are typically five or six dental plans to choose from.
-If UnitedHealthcare doesn’t offer dental plans in your state, you’ll be directed to call an insurance agent who can connect you with UnitedHealthcare partners who can help you find a plan.
+In our research of different locations, we found there are typically three to six dental plans to choose from.
+If UnitedHealthcare doesn’t offer dental plans in your state, you’ll be directed to call an insurance agent who can connect you with UnitedHealthcare partners who may be able to help you find a plan.

 To get started, enter your ZIP code, gender, birth date, and note whether you are a smoker.
 Then you’ll be directed to a list of available plans in your area and details about each plan, such as premiums, deductibles, basic coverage, and waiting periods to receive care, if any.
 UnitedHealthcare also provides links to PDF brochures that describe in more detail the coverage, costs, exclusions, and limitations of each plan.